 8. Have A Good Personal Injury Attorney in Your Contacts List

-That said, if you are involved in a springtime auto accident (or any other auto accident) that results in an injury to you or one of your loved ones, it’s so important to have the number of a good personal injury attorney who can help ensure that you are awarded the settlement you deserve to aid in your recovery in your contact list.
+That said, if you are involved in a springtime auto accident (or any other auto accident) that results in an injury to you or one of your loved ones, it’s important to have the number of a good personal injury attorney who can help ensure that you are awarded the settlement you deserve to aid in your recovery in your contact list.

 If you’ve been involved in an automobile accident that resulted in an injury, we encourage you to contact us to schedule a FREE consultation where we will discuss your case in greater detail.

-You can reach The Edmonson Law Firm, the leading law firm in Georgia for personal injury attorney cases by calling (678) 271-9111, filling out our secure online contact form, or dropping by our office – located at 924 Gainesville Hwy Suite 200 in Buford, GA.
+You can reach The Edmonson Law Firm, the leading law firm in Georgia for personal injury attorney cases, by calling (678) 271-9111, filling out our secure online contact form, or dropping by our office – located at 924 Gainesville Hwy, Suite 200, in Buford, GA.
 To learn about our other practice areas – including workers’ compensation and social security disability – be sure to visit us online at www.elf-legal.com.

 From all of us here at Georgia’s Hometown Law Firm, we wish you and your family a happy and SAFE Spring!